LuxIT: A Luxembourgish Instruction Tuning Dataset from Monolingual Seed Data: Related Work

 We refrain from using machine translation and multilingual seed-data and investigate the dataset generation in a low-resource setting from a strictly monolingual approach.
-While the model we use for data generation is pre-trained on a multilingual corpus, the data we feed to the model for synthesizing the instruction tuning dataset is only in Luxembourgish.
+While the model we use for data generation is pre-trained on a multilingual corpus, the data we feed to the model for synthesizing the IT dataset is exclusively in Luxembourgish.